Vitiligo is a long-term condition where pale white patches develop on the skin. It's caused by the lack of melanin, which is the pigment in skin.

 As non-segmental vitiligo is closely associated with other autoimmune conditions, you may be assessed to see whether you have any symptoms that could suggest an autoimmune condition, such as:

-- being tired and lacking energy (signs of Addison's disease)
+- being tired and lacking energy, which may be a sign of Addison's disease

-- being thirsty and needing to urinate frequently (signs of diabetes)
+- being thirsty and needing to urinate often, which may be a sign of diabetes

-A blood test may also be needed to check how well your thyroid gland is functioning.
+A blood test may also be needed to check how well your thyroid gland is working.

-The white patches caused by vitiligo are usually permanent, although treatment options are available to improve the appearance of your skin.
+The white patches caused by vitiligo are usually permanent, although treatment options are available to reduce their appearance.

 If the patches are relatively small, skin camouflage cream can be used to cover them up.

-Although treatment may help restore colour to your skin, the effect doesn't usually last.
-Treatment can't stop the condition spreading.
+Although treatment may help restore colour to your skin, the effect does not usually last.
+Treatment cannot stop the condition spreading.